zhilongjia/cogena/README.md

 [![Travis-CI Build Status](https://travis-ci.org/zhilongjia/cogena.png?branch=master)](https://travis-ci.org/zhilongjia/cogena)

-To discovery smaller scale, but highly correlated cellular events that may be of great biological relevance, co-expressed gene set enrichment analysis, cogena, clusters gene expression profiles (coExp) and then makes enrichment analysis for each clusters (clEnrich) based on hyper-geometric test.
-The heatmapCluster and heatmapPEI can visualise the results.
+To discovery smaller scale, but highly correlated cellular events that may be of great biological relevance, co-expressed gene set enrichment analysis, cogena, aims to cluster gene expression profiles (coExp) for gene co-expression analysis and then implement enrichment analysis for each clusters (clEnrich) based on hyper-geometric test.
+The results can be visulised by heatmapCluster and heatmapPEI.
+Based on different gene sets used, cogena can be used as a tool for pathway analysis, GO enrichment analysis, drug repositioning and so on.

 See vignette for the detailed workflow.

 ![cogena_workflow](inst/figure/Cogena_workflow.png)